pricexu/VANE/README.md

 This is a pytorch implementation of the VANE framework from paper "A View-Adversarial Framework for Multi-View Network Embedding".

+# Requirements

+We test our codes with python 3.6, pytorch 1.6, and scikit-learn 0.23.2.

+# Remarks

+### Datasets
+We provide preprocessed Twitter-Rugby data for reproduction.
+Links for original data: Aminer (https://www.aminer.cn/citation), Twitter-Rugby (http://mlg.ucd.ie/aggregation).

+### Walks file
+The files in the 'walks' folder are generated based on the codes from the node2vec repo (https://github.com/aditya-grover/node2vec) and the first number of each line indicates the index (0-based index) of view this path comes from.
+The walks file used for link prediction is generated from a graph deleted 10% of its links.

+### Ground truth
+Ground truth for node classification is in the form of "index of node : index of class".
+Ground truth for link prediction is in the form of "index of node 1 \t index of node 2 \t linked (1) / non-linked (0)".

 If you use the corresponding codes, please cite the following paper:

 ```